Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 The concept of accounting accounts

-accounting accounts- a method of grouping, systematization, secondary registration and accumulation of information about the state and movement of economically homogeneous types of economic assets, sources of their formation and economic processes.
+Accounting accounts- a method of grouping, systematization, secondary registration and accumulation of information about the state and movement of economically homogeneous types of economic assets, sources of their formation and economic processes.

 Debit account Credit